ibm-cloud-docs/account/dep-restore.md

 1. Click **apache-two-instances**.
 1. Click the **Version** list, and select **2.4.39**.
 1. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg), and select **Restore**.
-1. Confirm that you want to restore the deprecated version.
 1. Click the Validate offering tab.
 2. Select a cluster from the **Cluster** list, and select **apache-test-deployment** from the **Namespace** list.
 3. Click **Validate**.